Terracoding/terracoding.github.com/_posts/2013-08-05-A-Solution-for-a-Distributed-Team-Problem.md

 We also decided that a good way to decide if a notification is important is when a "the team" thinks it's important.
 So we decided to build a way for a team to consume notifications as a collective.

 This is what we have been working on.
-It's called Arrivals http://www.arrivals-app.com.
-If you're interested signup and we'll be happy to speak to you :)
+It's called [Arrivals] (http://www.arrivals-app.com).If you're interested signup and we'll be happy to speak to you :)

 Do you also get notification overload when using many collaboration apps?
 Do you have a process in place to manage it all?
 We would love to know your thoughts below.